-Seatrium Limited, parent company of the yard building Maersk Offshore Wind’s wind turbine installation vessel, has confirmed that the Maersk unit has cancelled the vessel
+Seatrium Ltd, parent company of the yard building Maersk Offshore Wind’s wind turbine installation vessel, has confirmed that the AP Møller Holding-owned company has cancelled the vessel

-The innovative wind turbine installation vessel is 98.9% complete.
-It was ordered by Maersk Offshore Wind from Sembcorp Marine business unit Sembcorp Marine Rigs & Floaters Ptd Ltd, now known as Seatrium Energy (International) Pte Ltd (SEI), in March 2022.
+The installation vessel was ordered by Maersk Offshore Wind from Sembcorp Marine business unit Sembcorp Marine Rigs & Floaters Pte Ltd, now known as Seatrium Energy (International) Pte Ltd (SEI), in March 2022.
+The contract was placed by Maersk Offshore Wind, through an affiliate, to provide a vessel for deployment on the Empire Wind 1 offshore windfarm, which the Trump administration recently tried to halt.
+Once Empire Wind was complete, it was also expected to play a role installing other offshore windfarms in US waters.

 Seatrium said the contract has a total value of approximately US$475M.
 It received a notice of termination under the contract on 9 October 2025.